 If you send manual emails out, it’s okay.
 But consider adding automated email journeys to increase the value each of your customers gets through these touchpoints.
 If someone signed up for a how-to guide, send them down a path that sends them a new part in a series over a few weeks.

-If someone bought a product from you, send automated emails that shows them how to maintain it or get the best out of it.
+If someone bought a product from you, send automated emails that show them how to maintain it or get the best out of it.
 You get the idea.

-With a little automation, you can increase subscribes, sales, views, and retention.
+With a little automation, you can increase subscribers, sales, views, and retention.

 Start e-mail marketing for almost every customer.